whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Biggest Secret in Human History.md

 When you know what to look for, the history books show this vividly.

-Just as the American, German, and other authorities are falsely calling anti-genocide protesters "antisemitic" today and using that as an excuse to punish them for opposing their rulers' genocide, for centuries European colonial authorities likewise have falsely called people of healthy nations "ignorant", "savages," "uneducated," and "the antichrist."
+Just as the American, German, and other authorities are falsely calling anti-genocide protesters "antisemitic" today and using that as an excuse to punish them, for centuries European colonial authorities likewise have falsely called people of healthy nations "ignorant", "savages," "uneducated," and "the antichrist."
 Centuries of lies and manipulation in North and South America, Africa, Australia, and around the world trained conquered people to fear and hate free people of healthy nations instead of seeing them as potential mentors, allies, and friends.
 Chapter 2 showed that sometimes the secret got out, and some colonists did indeed run away to live in freedom with healthy nations.

 Why would ruling classes work so hard to spread propaganda against healthy nations?
 David Mantell, author of the _True Americanism_ study, said it clearly: "It is difficult to live in a permanent state of rebellion, and rebellions rarely occur when people do not have standards of comparison or do not see the chance of changing their circumstances."[xxx-true americanism|p27]